carpentries-incubator/cwl-novice-tutorial/_episodes/03-dependency_graphs.md

 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---
 > ## Learning objectives
->By the end of this episode, >learners should be able to >__explain that a workflow is a dependency graph__
+>By the end of this episode, learners should be able to __understand the flow of data between tools__
+> and __explain that a workflow is a dependency graph__
 >and __sketch their workflow, both by hand, and with an automated visualizer__
 >and __recognise that workflow development can be iterative i.e. that it doesn't have to happen all at once__.
 {: .callout}

 ## Multi-Step Workflow
 In the previous episode a single step workflow was shown.
 To make a multi-step workflow, you extend the `steps` field.
-In this episode, this workflow is extended with the next 2 steps of the RNA-sequencing analysis.
+In this episode, the workflow is extended with the next 2 steps of the RNA-sequencing analysis.
-The next 2 steps are alingment of the reads and sorting the reads.
+The next 2 steps are alingment of the reads and indexing the alignment.
 In this example `STAR` and `samtools` are used for these tasks.

 __rna_seq_workflow.cwl__
 ~~~